mailittlepony/mnist/docs/hyperparameters.md

 ## Strategy

-**Goal:** explore the main hyperparameters for MNIST classification (MLP and CNN) and identify the best configuration.
+**Goal:** explore the main hyperparameters for MNIST classification (MLP and CNN) and identify the best configurations.

 ### Research notes
 - Feasible and reasonable **batch sizes**: `64`, `128`, `256`
-- Reasonable **network depth**: 2–3 hidden layers for this complexity is more than enoug
+- Reasonable **network depth**: 2–3 hidden layers for this complexity is more than enough
-- **Uniform layer width** (same number of neurons per hidden layer) is simple and effective
+- **Uniform layer width** (same number of neurons per hidden layer) is simple and effective and I prefer starting simple and adjusting later if needed.
 - Common **optimizers**: `AdamW`, `SGD + momentum`
-- Common **activations**: `SiLU`, `ReLU`
+- Chosen **activations**: `SiLU`, `ReLU` rather than `tanh` or `sigmoid` due to how they flatten and the gradient could be near 0 and intuitively I don't see why we would want that for our training.
+However I might be wrong and this could also be some tweaks to make in case of bad results.
-- **Learning rate** strategy: looking the "basic" cost function behaviour compared to the network weighs I was thinking of starting high, then smoothly decreasing toward a minimum.
+- **Learning rate** strategy: looking at the "basic" cost function behaviour compared to the network weights I was thinking of starting high, then smoothly decreasing as we maybe come toward a minimum of the cost function.
 For this I found **cosine-anneal**.

 ### Approach
 Test ≈ 10 random combinations of